DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

     acl: true
 ```

-### 2. Create your resource
+### 2. Create a Doctrine entity and expose it with ApiPlatform

 For the purpose of this demo, we will be creating a directory listing of services.

 Services represents government-offered services available to its citizen.
 For example: "Report a Pothole", "Request a Birth Certificate", etc.

 In order to create such listing, we will create a new Doctrine entity named `Service` and annotate it with ApiPlatform to expose it as a JSON-based api endpoint at `/services`: